8.3. Basic Types of Experimental Design

 • Step 3: Apply Treatments.

 • Step 4: Measure Responses.
-Record blood pressure measurements according to a consistent protocol for all groups.
+Record blood pressure measurements according to a consistent protocol.

 • Step 5: Compare Results.